“The first day, I went on one leg with steel metal on my other leg and on that first day I made a birdie and I felt wow, I can still do it.”

 What advice would you give to someone with an impairment who wants to start to play golf?

 Just do it, and believe in it, its a fabulous sport, you don’t need a guy in front of you to do it, you can spend all your day to do it, you are outside.
 Even if you have one arm, two arms, one leg, two heads, fat, big, whatever you can, do it, so yeah I would recommend to do it.
 I think it’s the ideal therapy, to come back from a problem.

 Do you enjoy playing in tournaments for golfers with disability?

 Yeah, yeah, I have met a lot of new guys, I have new friends.
-I saw that, in fact it completely change my vision as a pro as before.
-Because we teach, I use to teach what we learned to teach, that the clubface has to be like this, 45 degrees to the hips and then and you see that maybe you have to review the way of teaching because as all the guys are doing here, everybody has some specifics and they are striking the balls like the best in the world.
+I saw that, in fact it completely change my vision as a pro.
+Because we teach, I would teach what we learned to teach, that the clubface has to be like this, 45 degrees to the hips and then you see that maybe you have to review the way of teaching because as all the guys are doing here, everybody has some specifics and they are striking the ball like the best in the world.

 You give some clinics for kids, how does this work?

 I’m trying to make them understand that they are lucky to be in good shape and good health, to play golf and not to break their brain because they miss a putt or throw their clubs and just to enjoy you know.
 To realise that there are some other stuff that are more important than to miss a putt or put the ball in the trees, that’s what I’m trying to explain to them.

 Did you have some inspirations when you came back to the sport?